Soniya-Thapa/Real-Estate-Portal/README.md

 - At least 8 characters
 - At least one uppercase letter
 - At least one lowercase letter
-- At least one number# -Real-Estate-Portal-
+- At least one number